-- for growers and producers of domestic and export food commodities, the adoption of this option would result in costs resulting from not being able to legally sell food containing residues consistent with increased MRLs or MRL additions.
+- for consumers there are unlikely to be any discernable costs as the unavailability of some food from certain growers is likely to be seen as typical seasonal fluctuations in the food supply; - for growers and producers of domestic and export food commodities, the adoption of this option would result in costs resulting from not being able to legally sell food containing residues consistent with increased MRLs or MRL additions.
 Primary producers do not produce food or use chemical products to comply with MRLs.
 They use chemical products to control pests and diseases in accordance with the prescribed label conditions, and expect that the resulting residues will be acceptable and that the legally treated food can be legally sold.
 If the legal use of chemical products results in the production of food that cannot be legally sold under food legislation then primary producers will incur substantial losses.
 Major losses for primary producers would in turn impact negatively upon rural and regional communities; - for importers, the adoption of this option would not result in any discernable costs; and - for Australian Government, State and Territory agencies, the adoption of this option would create discrepancies between agricultural and food legislation thereby creating uncertainty, inefficiency and confusion in the enforcement of regulations.

-7.2 Option 2(a) - adopt the changes to MRLs to delete and decrease some existing MRLs
+8.2 Option 2(a) - adopt the changes to MRLs to delete and decrease some existing MRLs.

-7.2.1 Benefits
+8.2.1 Benefits